vivianchengg/unsw-meme/README.md

 For this project, a feature is typically sized somewhere between a single function, and a whole file of functions (e.g. `auth.ts`).
 It is up to you and your team to decide what each feature is.

 There is no requirement that each feature be implemented by only one person.
-In fact, we encourage you to work together closely on features, especially to help those who may still be coming to grips with Typescript.
+In fact, we encourage you to work together closely on features.

 Please pay careful attention to the following: